 One good way to prepare for a Marian event is to spend a few minutes each of nine days some time prior to the occasion by meditating on the gospel readings provided below.
-These are all the passages in the four gospels that mention Mary (or Jesus’ mother).
+These are all the passages in the four gospels that mention Mary, Jesus’ mother.

 They will help you get to know her better and learn much from her.
-Notice how quiet she is, how humble, and simple: no fanfare or boasting after God’s momentous Annunciation through his archangel, or when shepherds reported the glorious apparition of angels at Jesus’ birth, or after the Presentation in the temple in the presence of prophets, or when visited by wise visionaries from the east.
-Mary’s Song, filled with profound spiritual wisdom, was spoken in the hearing of just one person, Elizabeth.
+Notice how quiet she is, how humble, and simple: no fanfare or boasting after God’s momentous Annunciation through the archangel Gabriel, or when shepherds reported the glorious apparition of angels at Jesus’ birth, or after the presentation in the temple in the presence of prophets, or when visited by wise men from the east.
+Mary’s Song, filled with profound spiritual wisdom, was spoken privately in the hearing of just one person, Elizabeth.
 At the wedding feast in Cana she acted behind the scenes to alert Jesus concerning the shortage of wine – allowing Jesus to be glorified, not herself.
 Superficiality finds no place in this exemplary saint par excellence.

 Everyone should learn from Mother Mary.
 Those who crave to be noticed and admired at every social function and religious gathering, should learn from her.
 Those who pride themselves for their exceptional talents and accomplishments, their superior knowledge and personality, should learn from her.
 Those who are puffed-up by the gift of the gab, who broadcast their pious utterances and cute remarks for the sake of fame and recognition, should learn from her.

 In honour of Mary’s position as the Mother God, you may also use this novena to ask her intercession for prayer requests.
 She is full of grace, but does not keep them for herself.
 She will give them to you and, as a loving mother, will ask for more graces from God on your behalf.